pseudo-rnd-thoughts/stable-retro/README.md

 # Stable-Retro

-A fork of gym-retro ('lets you turn classic video games into Gym environments for reinforcement learning with additional games').
-Since gym-retro is in maintenance now and doesn't accept new games, plateforms or bug fixes, you can instead submit PRs with new games or features here in stable-retro.
+A fork of [gym-retro](https://github.com/openai/retro) ('lets you turn classic video games into Gym environments for reinforcement learning with additional games').
+Since gym-retro is in maintenance now and doesn't accept new games, platforms or bug fixes, you can instead submit PRs with new games or features here in stable-retro.

 Currently added games on top of gym-retro:
 * Super Mario Bros 2 Japan (Lost Levels) - NES
 * Hang On - SMS
 * Punch Out - NES
 * WWF Wrestlemania the Arcade Game - Genesis
 * NHL 94 - Genesis
 * NHL 94 (1 on 1 rom hack) - Genesis
 * Super Hang On - Genesis
 * Tetris - GameBoy
 * Virtua Fighter 2 - Genesis

 PvP games that support two models fighting each other:
 * Samurai Showdown - Genesis
 * WWF Wrestlemania the Arcade Game - Genesis
 * Mortal Kombat II - Genesis
 * NHL 94 - Genesis

 As well as additional states on already integrated games.

 ## Bug Fixes
 * Fixed UI flickering issue in OpenAI integration tool
 * fix compile with c++ >=17

 ## Installation